We're here to help!CALL TODAY: 954-568-3636

 Third-degree burns are very severe, as they penetrate through every layer of skin.
 They are extremely painful and usually require extensive surgical and rehabilitative treatment.
 Even with treatment, third-degree burns may lead to permanent disfigurement.

 Fourth degree burns penetrate all the way through the skin layers and into the skeletal system (muscle, bone, etc.).
 The skin is completely unsalvageable.
-Fourth-degree burns are so severe that permanent disfigurement and/or amputation is a virtual guarantee, with extensive surgical and rehabilitative treatment required — the burns may also lead to death, depending on the location and extent of the injuries.
+Fourth-degree burns are so severe that permanent disfigurement and/or amputation is a virtual guarantee, with the extensive surgical and rehabilitative treatment required — the burns may also lead to death, depending on the location and extent of the injuries.
 In such a situation, an employee may have grounds for a wrongful death case.

 Employers in Florida are often responsible for workplace fire accidents, whether they fail to adequately train employees in fire prevention, fail to install proper fire prevention infrastructure (i.e., sprinklers, fire escapes, extinguishers, etc.), or fail to comply with local fire regulations.
 An employer may also implement improper or inadequate fire response processes, which can exacerbate the fire and lead to unnecessary injury to employees.